mickdee/design-prototype-with-db/readme.md

 #Design Prototypes with a Real Database
 This template enables you to quickly spin up a new application that is powered by a real database.
 This allows you to not only separate data from your design, but also gives you persistent data with which you can create multi-screen prototypes and workflows.

+### Notes
+- This prototype does not have database authentication, which means that anyone with access to your firebase_URL can read and write to your entire database.
+Probably fine for prototyping purposes, but be wary of using sensitive data.
+- This prototype has basic authentication via Staticfile.auth.
+The default user/password is admin/admin.
+To generate your own encrypted password, use http://www.htaccesstools.com/htpasswd-generator

 ##Steps to Reproduce
 + Open terminal
 + Clone or download repo to your local machine